cesar-ilharco/acl-2020/_posts/2020-12-03-global-profile-faqs.md

 ### Semantic Scholar ID

 Find your semantic scholar webpage (search your name at [http://semanticscholar.org](http://semanticscholar.org)) and place the URL in this text box.
-<li> If you have a semantic scholar page, but it’s mixed with someone else's papers, that's fine.
+- If you have a semantic scholar page, but it’s mixed with someone else's papers, that's fine.
 Please list that URL.
 But it's a good idea in general to curate your semantic scholar so it only reflects your work - do that later and update the profile url if necessary thereafter.
-Having other papers there won’t impact the processes in ACL2021.</li>
+Having other papers there won’t impact the processes in ACL2021.
-<li> If you have never published before, you will not have a semantic scholar page, and thus list n/a in the text box.</li>
+- If you have never published before, you will not have a semantic scholar page, and thus list n/a in the text box.
-<li> If you have published before but semantic scholar does not have a page for you
-(it happens sometimes), you have to create a page.
+- If you have published before but semantic scholar does not have a page for you (it happens sometimes), you have to create a page.
 Updates to semantic scholar can take several days so, in the meantime, please list n/a.
-Once the semantic scholar page is available, update the Global Profile with the URL.</li>
+Once the semantic scholar page is available, update the Global Profile with the URL.

 ### COI Text Box